CruiseOutlook

 • Visit St. John’s Co-Cathedral, famous for its ornate interior and Caravaggio paintings.

-• Stroll through the Upper Barracca Gardens for panoramic views of the Grand Harbour.
+• Explore the Upper Barracca Gardens for stunning views of the Grand Harbour.

-• Discover the National Museum of Archaeology to learn about Malta's ancient history.
+• Discover the National Museum of Archaeology, showcasing Malta's prehistoric artifacts.

 Typical Weather

-Valletta enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early autumn (May to October) when temperatures are warm and ideal for exploring.
-Winter months can be cooler and rainier, so plan accordingly.
+Valletta enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is from April to June and September to October when the weather is pleasant and crowds are smaller, while July and August can be quite hot and busy.

 What to Pack

-• Sunscreen and a hat for protection from the strong sun during summer months.
+• Sunscreen and a hat to protect against the strong Mediterranean sun.

 Heads Up